gaurav2699/hcc1/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## About the app

+It's a web application through which we can get information about different medicines in the market and buy them.

+## Note

+You need an active internet connection for this application to work properly